 If you drive to the end of Park St, between South Shore Shopping Center and South Shore AMF bowling, you will see Shoreline Beach.
 This is the stretch of beach beginning at the Elsie Roemer Bird Sanctuary and running all the way down to where Crown Beach begins, just under two miles.

-There is no parking lot for Shoreline Beach, but the mall always has open spots if street parking is full.
+There is no parking lot for Shoreline Beach, but the mall always has open spots if street parking on Shoreline Drive is full.
 The bathrooms are decent and the water fountains have spigots at the base to wash off sandy feet.
 Note there are no changing tables and absolutely no shade, so plan for creating your own with changing pads and umbrellas.

-This one is my personal fave because it gives me that highly coveted rare necessity of wide open blissfully empty space!
+This one is my personal fave because it gives me that highly coveted rare necessity of wide-open blissfully empty space!